Royston Folk LIVE is a constituted ’not for profit’ Club with a committee of volunteers.

 Tickets for our CONCERTS …

-Reserve them on our ‘Tickets’ page … Pay cash or card at the door It is not essential to reserve seats – we have 100 seats – but to be sure of your seat and to let us know how many to cater for PLEASE DO reserve on our ‘Tickets’ page … We are not taking advance payments as Covid still provides much uncertainty … If we lose any of our booked acts to covid we will continue with the help of our local musicians and the door price will be adjusted.
+Reserve them on our ‘Tickets’ page … Pay cash or card at the door It is not essential to reserve seats – but to be sure of your seat and to let us know how many to cater for PLEASE DO reserve on our ‘Tickets’ page … We are not taking advance payments as Covid still provides much uncertainty … If we lose any of our booked acts to covid we will continue with the help of our local musicians and the door price will be adjusted.
 It is of course possible that we are restricted by government with vaccine passports, tests or even further lock downs – to which we will of course comply.
 This why we are only taking money – on the door – on the night.

 CONCERT SOUND CHECKS are at 6:30pm doors open 7:30 Support spot starts at 8pm to 8:50pm Headline spots are from 9:10pm to 11pm with 20 min break in the middle